Matheusnugas/nestjs-challenge/README.md

 # Galactic Trading Network

 ### Proposal: Creating investment portfolios in different companies and investing in them!
+## This is a challenge for the company Bossa Invest.

 ### Easy Setup Video Guide: https://www.youtube.com/watch?v=UmG87EpC-pI